process-analytics/bpmn-visualization-tutorial-getting-started/README.md

 The tutorial uses the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) library to visualize runtime monitoring data ⏲️.

-The solution is available in the [solution](https://github.com/process-analytics/bpmn-visualization-tutorial-getting-started/tree/solution) branch.
+The whole solution is available in the [solution](https://github.com/process-analytics/bpmn-visualization-tutorial-getting-started/tree/solution) branch.

 ## How to Run